Lewis Turner: Matlock Town

 He then left to join Matlock Town on a one-month deal between August and September 2020.
 He made two competitive appearances for Matlock Town against OJM Black Country and Quorn, both in the FA Cup.

 Scarborough Athletic

 He then joined Scarborough Athletic on a deal lasting between September 2020 and September 2021.
 He made his debut for Scarborough Athletic on 29 September 2020 during the 3–0 win against Stalybridge Celtic.

 Second spell at Farsley Celtic

 He returned to Farsley Celtic on 22 September 2021.

 During his second spell at Farsley Celtic, he became the club captain and has finished one place above the relegation zone in the National League North during all of his seasons during his second spell at Farsley Celtic.
-He was loaned out to Ossett United between January and February 2024, making seven appearances across all competitions.

 On 11 December 2024, Turner suffered a cardiac arrest during an FA Trophy third round match against Gateshead which saw the game rescheduled.
 He later regained consciousness and has begun his recovery process.

-He left Farsley Celtic on 1 July 2025.
+He left Farsley Celtic on 1 July 2025 and the club was liquidated shortly after.

+Loan to Ossett United

+Alongside Joao Silva, Turner was loaned out to Ossett United between January and February 2024, making seven appearances across all competitions.